noahpy/navtag/README.md

 ## Quickstart
 1. Clone this repository to any destination
-2. Enter cloned repo and run:
+2. Enter the cloned repo and run:
 ```shell
 ./install.sh
 ```